ansh00sharma/E1/README.md

    <b>python manage.py collectstatic</b>

 4. Do migrations first (by default it will use sqlite, but you can always choose that like I am using Postgres, check project>settings.py>DATABASES)

+   <b>python manage.py makemigrations</b> (this creates the migration file of your models)

-   <b>python manage.py migrate</b>
+   <b>python manage.py migrate</b> (this migrate the changes introduced through migration file into db)

-5. Create a superuser for django-admin (using this superuser username and password you can access django-admin)
+6. Create a superuser for django-admin (using this superuser username and password you can access django-admin)

    <b>python manage.py createsuperuser</b>